Foreningen Trankebar

 The Danish Tranquebar Association

-The Danish Tranquebar Association was established in 2002 with the objective to strengthen the historical and cultural cooperation between India and Denmark.
+The Danish Tranquebar Association was established in 2002 with the objective to strengthen the historical and cultural cooperation between

 Achievements: